-Ms. Smithorn recently created The Listening Lab, an orchestral concert series that teaches young audiences listening skills based in mindfulness techniques and research in music cognition.
+She also created The Listening Lab, an orchestral concert series that teaches audiences listening skills based in research in music cognition.
 With the BCO, she brings this program to students throughout the Baltimore through a series of in-school residencies.
-Described as "interesting and ingenious," that program received full support from the Peabody Dean's Incentive Grant and was selected for the Johns Hopkins Social Innovation Cohort.
-As education conductor of the Baltimore Chamber Orchestra, she is bringing The Listening Lab to schools throughout the Baltimore area.
+Described as "interesting and ingenious," that program received full funding from the Peabody Conservatory Dean's Office and was later selected for the Johns Hopkins Social Innovation Lab.

-Drawn to bold musical visions, Ms. Smithorn recently worked with composer Pauline Oliveros and artist Anthony Martin to reconstruct their Light Piece for David Tudor and played the work for the first time since its premiere in 1965.
-Inspired by this experience, she founded Ensemble 4-33, a group dedicated to experimental and avant-garde works from mid-century to present-day.
+Drawn to bold musical visions, Rebecca worked with composer Pauline Oliveros and artist Anthony Martin to reconstruct their Light Piece for David Tudor and performed the work for the first time since its premiere in 1965.
+She then founded Ensemble 4-33, an ensemble dedicated to experimental and avant-garde works from mid-century to present-day.
 In 2019, she will perform and conduct a concert of Yoko Ono’s performance works with Ensemble 4-33, including Sky Piece to Jesus Christ and Grapefruit in the World of Park.

-Ms. Smithorn recently completed a master’s degree in orchestral conducting from the University of Cincinnati College-Conservatory of Music, where she studied with Mark Gibson, and completed further graduate studies at the Peabody Conservatory, where she studied with Marin Alsop and Markand Thakar.
+Ms. Smithorn completed graduate studies in orchestral conducting at the College-Conservatory of Music, where she studied with Mark Gibson, and the Peabody Conservatory, where she studied with Marin Alsop and Markand Thakar.